yoursamlan/typeseeker/README.md

 ## Difficulty Levels

-The game has three difficulty levels that can be toggled between in the main.js file.
+The game has three difficulty levels that can be toggled between in the main.js file in the js folder.

 1. Easy   - 5 seconds to type a word.
 2. Medium - 3 seconds to type a word.
-3. Hard   - 1 seconds to type a word.
+3. Hard   - 1 second to type a word.

 ## License